- Crowning Moment of Funny: Almost everything.

-- Also the Ti Man-Chun May relationship became slightly hilarious when you realize in an SF OVA, Chun Li had a brutal, yet awesome fight with Vega.
+- Also the Ti Man-Chun May relationship became slightly hilarious when you realize in Street Fighter II: The Animated Movie, Chun Li had a brutal, yet awesome fight with Vega.

-- And then Broom Man Vs Kent also went for hilarious hindsight when you realize that in SF Canon, Guile and Ken just don't get along.
+- And then Broom Man Vs Kent also went for hilarious hindsight when you realize that in official Street Fighter canon, Guile and Ken just don't get along.

 - Older than You Think (Believe it or not, this comes first before the Live Action City Hunter (featuring characters transforming into Street Fighter II characters), and BEFORE the Hollywood Movie)

 - So Bad, It's Good: Well... at least compared to Street Fighter: The Legend of Chun-Li.

 - This Is Your Premise on Drugs: For... well, Street Fighter in a high school slapstick action comedy.

 - What The Hell, Casting Agency?: Lots and lots of Hong Kong famous pop singers/actors on that age play here.
 Including Andy Lau, Dicky Cheung, Simon Yam, Ekin Cheng, Aaron Kwok...

 - To be fair, all of them are no stranger to martial art or action movies.